plone/plone.restapi-client/docs/actions/email-send.md

 ## Send Email

+### Mutation function

-This function sends an email to an arbitrary email address.
+Use the `emailSendMutation` function to get the mutation for sending an email to an arbitrary email address.

-- Function name: `emailSendMutation`
+### Hook

+Use the `useEmailSend` hook to send an email to an arbitrary email address.

 ### Parameters